 Just before the 1979 General Election campaign began, a bomb killed the Conservative politician Airey Neave (expected to become Northern Ireland Secretary in a Conservative Government) as he drove out of the underground car park.
 Sitting in the Members' Library, we heard the bomb go off, but it was some time before we knew where it was and who was the victim.
 Calls were coming in to the Library from MPs' wives who had heard the news but didn't know the identity of the Member involved.
 Everyone leaving the car park afterwards was stopped and questioned.

 In 1982, Argentinian forces had invaded South Georgia and subsequently the Falklands.
 There was to be a Saturday debate in the House.
-The Foreign Secretary, Lord Carrington, and the Foreign Office Minister with responsibility for the Falklands, Richard Luce, resigned.
+Lord Carrington had resigned as Foreign Secretary, as had Humphrey Atkins (deputy Foreign Secretary in the Commons) and Richard Luce, the Foreign Office minister with responsibility for Latin America.
 At International Affairs we stayed late on the Friday evening, putting together material for Members.
 Then I was in the Chamber for the opening speeches in the Saturday debate by Margaret Thatcher and Michael Foot.
 It was a very tense and sober atmosphere.
 MPs were coming into the Library beforehand, asking 'Where are the Falkland Islands?' and we had to obtain detailed maps from the Ministry of Defence.
 During the war, we hurried home every evening to hear the news, which was carefully controlled.

 I was in the Chamber for Mrs Thatcher's last appearance in the House before her resignation as Prime Minister in 1990.
 The House was packed and it was a unique occasion.
 She began rather nervously until there was a humorous intervention from Dennis Skinner.
 After that she rallied and seemed to be quite enjoying the occasion.
 There was much waving of order papers on both sides of the House.